machinat/sociably/website/docs/recognizing-intent.md

 );
 ```

-`detectText(channel, text)` method detects the intent of a text message.
+`detectText(thread, text)` method detects the intent of a text message.
 It returns the result with following info:

 - `type` - `undefined | string`, the intent name.
 If no intent is matched, the value is `undefined`.